Revised versions of many of these are available on EarlyPrintedBooks.com

 Late papers will not be accepted; should you anticipate a problem in meeting a deadline, you need to talk to me in advance of the deadline itself so that we can discuss an extension.

-1) Your book’s description (10% of final grade):
+1) Your book’s stationers (10% of course grade):

 How does your book identify and construct its author(s)?
 Is there a name on the title page?
 Is it pseudonymous?
 Anonymous?
 Is the author identified in other ways, such as through prefatory materials, or the use of the first person in the text?

 Where are the signs of a reader in your book?
 What are those signs?
 Are they signs of a specific, individual reader, or are they signs of a projected audience?
 If both, what is the relationship between that specific reader and the imagined audience?
 What is the relationship between the author and the reader(s)?
 Is there evidence of the book having been actually read?

-5) Your book’s biography (3500-4000 words; 60% of final grade):
+5) Your book’s biography (minimum 4000 words; 50% of final grade):

 Write the biography of your book.
-Start from the book’s creation (who wrote it, who put up the money for its publication, who printed it) and move on through the history of the book (where it was sold, which owners (if any) can be identified, what uses were made of the book, what changes were made to the book’s physical structure) on up to the present day (how did it come into the Folger’s collection, how is it catalogued).
+Start from the book’s creation (who wrote it, who put up the money for its publication, who printed it) and move on through the history of the book (where it was sold, which owners (if any) can be identified, what uses were made of the book, what changes were made to the book’s physical structure) on up to the present day (how did it come into the Folger’s collection, how is it cataloged).
 Depending on the popularity of your book, you could address familial relationships (reprints, subsequent early modern editions, subsequent editions), travel history (translations), etc.